flutter/website/src/docs/release/breaking-changes/forgetchild-call-super.md

 ---
-title: Element subclasses must call super in forgetChild
+title: The forgetChild() method must call super
 description: Any element subclasses that override forgetChild are required to call super.
 ---